+Mississippi Division of Medicaid is responsible for the credentialing of all providers.
+The provider is responsible for verifying the qualifications are met for all facility staff
-Initially Prior to Enrollment and Annually Thereafter

-C-1: Summary of Services Covered (2 of 2)
+DOM Frequency of Verification: Initially Prior to Enrollment and Annually Thereafter Qualifications are verified upon enrollment/hire and thereafter as needed.
+Appendix C: Participant Services C-1: Summary of Services Covered (2 of 2) b.

-- b.
 Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one): - Not applicable Case management is not furnished as a distinct activity to waiver participants. - Applicable Case management is furnished as a distinct activity to waiver participants.
-Check each that applies:

-As a waiver service defined in Appendix C-3.
+Indicate how case management is furnished to wai participants (select one): ver O Not applicable - Case management is not furnished as a distinct activity to waiver participants. • Applicable - Case management is furnished as a distinct activity to waiver participants.
+Check each that applies: As a waiver service defined in Appendix C-3.
 Do not complete item C-1-c.

-- As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c. - As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c. - As an administrative activity.
-Complete item C-1-c. - c.
+As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete iter C-1-c. n As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete is C-1-c. tem As an administrative activity.
+Complete item C-1-c.
+As a primary care case management system service under a concurrent managed care authority.
+Comp item C-1-c. lete c.
 Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-Licensed social workers (LSW) employed by the Division of Medicaid are responsible for case management functions.

-Qualifications for the social worker include:

-- 1) Maintain an active, unencumbered and current license to practice social work in Mississippi - 2) Have obtained a bachelor's degree in social work from an accredited university and, - 3) Have two (2) years of full time experience in direct services to aged and disabled clients. - 4) Be certified as a qualified assessor for the comprehensive long term services and supports tool.

-C-2: General Service Specifications (1 of 3)
+Specify the entity or entities that conduct case management functions on beh of waiver participants: alf Licensed social workers (LSW) employed by the Division of Medicaid are responsible for case management functions .
+Qualifications for the social worker include: 1) Maintain an active, unencumbered and current license to practice social work in Mississippi 2) Have obtained a bachelor's degree in social work from an accredited university and, 3) Have two (2) years of full time experience in direct services to aged and disabled clients.
+4)1) Be certified as a qualified assessor for the comprehensive long term services and supports tool.
+Licensed social workers (LSWs) employed by the Division of Medicaid are responsible for case management functions.
+Appendix C: Participant Services C-2: General Service Specifications (1 of 3) a.

-a.
 Criminal History and/or Background Investigations.
-Specify the State's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one):

-No. Criminal history and/or background investigations are not required.
+Specify the state's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one): O No. Criminal history and/or background investigations are not required.

-Yes.
-Criminal history and/or background investigations are required.